Pre-Athletic training program

 Athletic training education program

 Once accepted into the Athletic Training Education Program, Athletic Training students will rotate through a variety of clinical experiences under the supervision of approved clinical instructors.
 These experiences serve as assignments within our six clinical courses and aim to develop mastery of clinical skills in a real-world setting.
-The level of time commitment rquired depends on the student's level.
-Second year students can expect to have 25 contact days per semester, third year year students 45 days and fourth year students 60 days.
+The level of time commitment required depends on the student's level.
+Second year students can expect to have 30 contact days per semester, third year year students 45 days and fourth year students 60 days.
 Clinical activities are directed by the nature of clinical practice course and by the students' abilities.
-It is our goal to provide our students with the opportunity to experience a variety of structured field experiences so that they develop an understanding of various athletic training roles and responsibilities in other work environments.
-We also want them to be exposed to other allied health and athletic training settings, in addition to the usual intercollegiate athletics.
-Although most of the field experiences involve working with one of Southern's intercollegiate athletic teams, formal affiliations have been developed with local high schools, universities and St Raphael's Hospital.
+It is our goal to expose our students to a variety of structured professional experiences so that they develop an understanding of various athletic training roles and responsibilities in other work environments.
+We also want them to be exposed to other allied health and athletic training settings, in addition to intercollegiate athletics.
+Beyond gaining experience with the Southern Connecticut athletics program, students will gain experiences at one of several local high schools, private colleges, orthopedic clinics, and our own University Health Center.

 Equipment intensive sport (football)